timescale/docs.timescale.com-content/using-timescaledb/update-db.md

 It must also be the first command you execute in the session.
 <!-- -->

->:WARNING: If upgrading from a TimescaleDB version older than 0.12.0, you will need to restart your database before calling `ALTER EXTENSION`.
+>:WARNING: When upgrading from an old version of TimescaleDB before upgrading to version 0.12.0 or version 1.5.0, you will need to restart your database before calling `ALTER EXTENSION`.
+After upgrading to 1.6.1 you will need to restart the database before restoring a backup.
 Remember that restarting PostgreSQL is accomplished via different commands on different platforms:
 - Linux services: `sudo service postgresql restart`